BennyE/stellar-ssid-onoff/README.md

         "ov_password": "switch",			# Password
         "validate_https_certificate": "yes",		# Validate the HTTPS certificate?
         "ap_group": "ap-group-name-case-sensitive",	# AP-Group of APs that you want to update (case-sensitive!)
-        "ssid": "ssid-name",				# Name of the SSID on which you want to update the PSK "psk_length": 12				# The length of the PSK to generate "send_psk_via_mail": "yes",			# If you want to send a mail with the PSK/QR Code "email_from": "FROMaddress@mailprovider.com",	# mailFrom
+        "ssid": "ssid-name"				# Name of the SSID that you want to enable/disable }
-        "smtp_server": "smtp.gmail.com",		# SMTP server
-        "smtp_auth": "yes",				# Please specifiy if you need authentication "smtp_port": 587,				# If "auth" is set, we currently always do TLS "smtp_password": "passwordforsmtp",		# SMTP password
-        "language": "de",				# Language for the mail (de, en) "email_to": "TOaddress@mailprovider.com"	# mailTo
-}
 ```